Saturday, September

 filmmaker dad, finds himself “producing” another

-the changes wrought in the new dad’s life by the
+look at the changes wrought in the new dad’s

-introduction of a new cast member in his life.
+life by the introduction of a new cast member

 AN